angular/angular/README.md

 our [`help wanted`][help-wanted] label for a list of issues with good opportunities for contribution.

-## What we're working on now (Q2 2020):
+## What we're working on now (Q3 2020):
 * Trying to get anything done at all during a global pandemic.
-* Hosting and mentoring a large contingent of summer interns.
-* Date-range picker
+* Visual refresh and updates to http://material.angular.io
+* Hosting summer interns working on cdk-experimental implementations for menu, listbox, & combobox.
-* Remaining test harnesses for Angular Material components
+* Remaining test harnesses for Angular Material components.
 * Continuing to create new, API-compatible versions of the Angular Material components backed by [MDC Web][] ([see @jelbourn's ng-conf talk](https://youtu.be/4EXQKP-Sihw?t=891)).
-Much of our effort will be dedicated towards rolling out these new versions of the components across Angular apps inside Google.
+Much of our effort is dedicated towards rolling out these new versions of the components across Angular apps inside Google.
-* Add support for density configuration for the new components based on MDC Web.
-* Authoring benchmarks to collect performance metrics for Angular Material components.
-These benchmarks will live inside Google's internal code repository for the time being, but we should be able to publish the results.
+* Initial work on virtual-scroll support for cdk/table.

 ## About the team